48-V Price comparison and Q&A

 Q: Can I fit 48V alternator to older engines?

 A: The limitations come when driving a 48V alternator.
 If your engine runs a serpentine belt, then yes.
-But older engines such as Toyota's 1HZ, because it runs a traditional 'fan-belt', these do not have sufficient power transmission capabilities to handle the demands of this system.
-HOWEVER - if you can find a 48V alternator for ANY engine, it can be fitted, made to work but not at the capacities shown in our examples.
+But older engines such as Toyota's 1HZ and HD-FTE, because they run a traditional 'fan-belt', these do not have sufficient power transmission capabilities to handle the demands of this system.
+HOWEVER - if you can find a 48V alternator for ANY engine, it can be fitted, made to work but not at the highest capacities shown in our examples.
 All you'll have to do is dial it down a bit.
 You'll still get far more charge current available to any 12V system.